The process

 Discover

-Discovery is about understanding the problem and what’s needed; not just for the business, but also the audience & their needs, the market and competition, stakeholder interests, technical limitations and more.
+Discovery is understanding the problem and what’s needed; not just for the business, but the audience too.
+Plus the competition, stakeholder interests, technical limitations and more.

 2